Who was Razmi Rizwan in whose name an Annual Award at the CAS in History is instituted?

 For a number of initial years the undersigned, along with IG had to literally fight for the continuance of this Award.

-This year the Razmi Memorial Award has been won by Ms. Asra Alvi who secured the highest marks in MĀ first year amongst the students who offered to major in Medieval Indian History.
+The Razmi Memorial Award for 2019 given to Ms. Zainab Naqvi who secured the highest marks in MĀ first year amongst the students who offered to major in Medieval Indian History.
 Unfortunately no award was given in 2020, probably as due to Covid-19 no function could be held and results have been delayed.

 Razmi Rizwan Memorial Fellowship, JMI

 Later in 2008, the Executive Councl of the Jamia Milia Islamia in its meeting (EC-I/2008) held on Tuesday, the 11th March, 2008 under the Vice Chancellorship of Professor Mushirul Hasan, intituted a Scholarship in the name of Razmi.
 Noting in its minutes, clause 4.2 , it approved the following modalities for regulating the scholarship namely “Razmi Rizwan Hussain Memorial Scholarship” to be awarded to the best student of M.A.
 History from the Academic Session 2007-2008:

 1. The name of the scholarship shall be ‘Razmi Rizwan Hussain Memorial Scholarship’.